 Oregon pioneer history (1806–1890) is the period in the history of Oregon Country and Oregon Territory, in the present day state of Oregon and Northwestern

-Wimpey’s Little Toot Drive In, Kelso Oregon
+Wimpey’s Lil Toot Drive In, Mt Hood Highway, Kelso Oregon

-Whimpy’s Little Toot Drive In, Kelso Oregon was located across the street from the Kelso Store when today’s Orient Drive was the highway to Mount Hood.
+Whimpy’s Lil Toot Drive In, Kelso Oregon was located across the street from the Kelso Store when today’s Orient Drive was the highway to Mount Hood.
 It was owned and operated by Clarence “Whimpy” Eri.
 Once the modern Highway 26 was built, in the mid 1960’s, it bypassed the old route to Mount Hood and many small businesses such as this had to close their doors.

 Kelso Oregon is located just west of the town of Sandy between Sandy and Boring.